edgar/RubyCheckOnSave/README.md

 ### Per project

-SublimeLinter supports per-project settings.
+RubyCheckOnSave supports per-project settings.
 This is useful if you work with several projects that requires different ruby interpreters.
 To edit your project settings, select the menu item `Project->Edit Project`.
 If there is no `settings` object at the top level, add one and then add the `ruby_check_on_save_cmd` setting, like this:

     {